What is an Electric Valve?

 Electric actuators can be categorized into different types based on their operation:

 Linear Actuators: These actuators convert electrical energy into straight-line motion.
-They are typically used with gate valves, globe valves, or pinch valves where linear stem motion is required.
+They are typically used with gate, globe, or pinch valves where linear stem motion is required.

 Rotary Actuators: These actuators generate rotational motion from electrical energy.
-They are commonly used with ball valves, butterfly valves, and plug valves where a quarter-turn motion is needed.
+They are commonly used with ball, butterfly, and plug valves where a quarter-turn motion is needed.

 Multi-Turn Actuators: These actuators are used where multiple rotations of the valve stem are required.
 They are suitable for gate valves, globe valves, and pinch valves.

-Each of these types of electric actuators comes with its set of advantages and is chosen based on the specific needs of the application.
-They enable increased automation in industries, contributing to higher efficiency and safety levels.
+Each of these types of electric actuators comes with its set of advantages and is chosen based on the application’s specific needs.
+They enable increased industry automation, contributing to higher efficiency and safety levels.

 Actuator Working Conditions: Power Sources